-Katie doesn’t seem to be suffering with both her brothers out of the house.
+Katie doesn’t seem to be suffering too much with both her brothers out of the house.
 In fact, she was delighted that more of her dinner requests and desserts would be honored.
-I’d been wanting to combine two of her favorite sweets for years…cheesecake and crème brûlée.
+I’d been wanting to combine two of her favorite sweets for years, cheesecake and crème brûlée.
 A quick Google search brought me to a Fine Cooking recipe for this Crème Brûlée Cheesecake, which I tweaked slightly and divided to make a half batch.
 Please pop over and visit my sweet friend, Emily, from Life on Food to see my hints for making this exquisite dessert.

 - 1 cup graham cracker crumbs

 - 1 tablespoon sugar